RayHightower/RayHightower.com/_posts/2017-05-22-medcity-invest-2017.markdown

 ### Barbarians at the Gate

-[Arundhati Parmar](http://twitter.com/aparmarbb), VP and Editorial Director of MedCity News, opened the conference with an observation about "barbarians at the gate": People from _outside_ the medical profession with ideas for improvement.
+[Arundhati Parmar](http://twitter.com/aparmarbb), VP and Editorial Director of MedCity News, opened the conference with an observation about "barbarians at the gate".
+Barbarians are people from _outside_ the medical profession with ideas for improvement.

 Fortunately, medical pros are clever.
 They've leveraged the barbarians into allies.
 Some physicians partner with electrical and mechanical engineers to create devices.
 Others join forces with software developers to build apps.
 Thinking further outside the box, financial experts have been invited to the table to come up with creative ways to pay for the new ideas.
 Yes, collaboration produces awesome results.